Ritual Tension: Reception

 It's Just the Apocalypse, It's Not the End also achieved recognition.
 Rich Quinlan of Jersey Beat wrote: "Ritual Tension is a band with its roots firmly planted in the punk, no-wave, and noise scenes of the very late 1970s in San Francisco before moving to NYC in the early 1980s...
 Now, thirty years after their final performance, Ritual Tension has returned, this time sans Andrew, as a trio on the experimental and wonderfully noisy It's Just the Apocalypse, It's Not the End. ..
 Ritual Tension never abandoned their artistic interpretation of what punk rock can be, and It's Just the Apocalypse, It's Not the End is a free-flowing and fearless display of confidence from a collection of players who have refused, thankfully, to surrender to any expectations other than their own.
 The world needs more from acts like Ritual tension right now."

-Jack Rabid said this in The Big Takeover Issue #87: “Apocalypse realizes a post-punk continuum from 1986's I Live Here and 1989's Expelled.
+Jack Rabid, New York critic, reviewed it in the The Big Takeover Issue #87: “Apocalypse realizes a post-punk continuum from 1986's I Live Here and 1989's Expelled.
 The remembered high-treble bass, big tom drums, and high pitched guitar (see “Tightrope”) return in “Come Back, Come Back” and “Monsters Are Real.”
 Likewise, Nahem growls, shouts, and spews like Tom Waits and ex-Radio Birdman Deniz Tek, expressing the malicious, McDonalds-slogan mocking “I'm Loving It” and the desperately-seeking-free-alcohol “I Can't Find the Party”...
 Wild!”

 The German writer Matze Van Bauseneick wrote in Krautnick Magazine: “Almost out of the blue, the experimental New York no-wave trio Ritual Tension has gotten together again to make a new statement about time and the world: It's Just The Apocalypse, It's Not The End is the title of the first album since the Eighties.
 And it sounds as if neither time nor the world has passed: dirty fuzz rock... sweeping energy, unique structures with the songs catchy at the same time - so fat!”